 1. Review and approve corporate goals, objectives and philosophies relevant to the compensation of the Senior Executives and any other employees of the Company and its subsidiaries as may be designated by the Committee from time to time.

-4. Review and recommend for Board approval all compensation of directors as well as director's and Senior Executive’s indemnification and insurance matters.
+4. Review and recommend for Board approval all compensation of directors as well as director's and Senior Executive’s indemnification matters.
 For purposes of this Charter, director compensation shall include any payments made by the Company or a subsidiary of the Company to any member of the Board for services including any equity grants made by the Company or any subsidiary of the Company to a member of the Board as well as any other compensation of any director that will need to be disclosed in the Company’s annual proxy statement.

 5. Oversee the administration of other material employee benefit plans of the Company, including the Company’s 401(k) plan and non-qualified deferred compensation plans, subject to delegation of such day-to-day administrative duties as are consistent with applicable laws, regulations and financial accounting rules.